 Secrecy and Language Models

-The question of whether or not two parties, one with an input and another with a model, can keep secrets from each other while effectively making use of that model is explored.
+Here we explore the question of whether or not two parties, one with an input and another with a model, can keep secrets from each other while effectively making use of that model.
 Practical methods for performing language modeling such that the provider does not share most of their language modeling information and the user shares none of their input information are detailed.

 Introduction